-Widgets got an overhaul in iOS 14, breaking them free from the confines of the Today view.
+Back in iOS 14, widgets got an overhaul that broke them free from the confines of the Today view.
 Now, they can sit on your Home screen alongside your favorite apps.
 And what's more, widgets can now come in small, medium, and large sizes, meaning they can display only a small amount of pertinent information or everything you might need to know at a glance.

 Getting widgets up and running is pretty simple.
 Here's how to use widgets on iPhone.